hoavu-cs/aku-chess-engine/README.md

 ## Strength and Performance

 The engine currently plays **rapid chess** at an estimated **~3100-3400 ELO** (subject to further testing).
 The main goal is to improve the strength through **exploring new ideas** mainly in the search algorithm.
-In my opinion, there should be a clean search algorithm to replace or encapsulate multiple heuristics.
+In my opinion, there should be a clean search algorithm to replace or encapsulate multiple heuristics that take a lot of manual effort in finetuning (i.e., I want to bypass this as much as possible).

+I'm new to chess development so any suggestion is welcome.

 Currently, the engine is pretty strong and based on some simple concepts: